 If there is a course that you are interested in taking but that does not have any available seats, it is still okay to submit the course as one of your requests.
-The Office of Study Abroad will request permission from the department, however, the instructor may or may not grant permission, as it depends on room capacity as well as whether or not he/she is willing to take on additional students.
+Study Abroad and Global Engagement will request permission from the department, however, the instructor may or may not grant permission, as it depends on room capacity as well as whether or not he/she is willing to take on additional students.
 This is one of the reasons we ask for two alternative course requests.

 Undergraduate exchange students must enroll in between 12 and 15 credit hours (4-5 courses) and graduate students in 9 and 12 credits (3-4 courses).
 Please note that on-line courses do not count toward the minimum requirement so an undergraduate planning to take a 3-credit on-line course, would need to take 15 credits in total in order to meet the minimum requirement.
 If a student does not wish to take the maximum allowed, they may simply leave the additional course request questionnaires in the Jayhawks Abroad account blank.
 Even if you do not plan to take the maximum allowed, please submit 2 alternate courses.

 All international students are automatically enrolled in the KU health insurance plan unless they apply for a waiver and it is approved.
-Information about the minimum requirements and waiver application process can be found at www.iss.ku.edu/insurance.
+Information about the minimum requirements and health insurance waiver application process.
 Health insurance is not covered by the exchange agreement, so you will be billed for it after you have arrived at KU via the Enroll and Pay system.
 Insurance is coordinated by the International Student Services Office (ISS), so you will want to direct any questions to email@example.com.

 You will be able to see a physician at Watkins Health Center at no charge, unless there is a medical procedure performed or you have an ancillary charge for lab, x-ray, pharmacy, or Physical Therapy (none of which you may need).
 The costs for those services are generally covered at 100% by the KU insurance.